 This disorder is mainly observed when the calcium proportion in our body is dropped or reduced due to certain core ailments.
-Prolonged kidney illness also results in lowering Vitamin D and calcium which results in secondary hyperparathyroidism.
+Prolonged kidney illness also results in lowering Vitamin D and calcium, which results in secondary hyperparathyroidism.

 Individuals with kidney ailments usually suffer from this syndrome.
-During tertiary hyperparathyroidism, parathyroid gland becomes overactive and secretes an excessive amount of hormone despite the calcium proportions being normal.
+During tertiary hyperparathyroidism, the parathyroid gland becomes overactive and secretes an excessive amount of hormone despite the calcium proportions being normal.

 Causes of Hyperparathyroidism

 - Overactivity of parathyroid glands results in the surplus production of parathyroid hormone.
 This process takes place simultaneously either in one or in all glands.
-This main cause of this syndrome is related to several structural problems to parathyroid glands such as swelling of glands or a tumor.
+This main cause of this syndrome is related to several structural problems to parathyroid glands such as swelling of glands or a tumour.

 - The intestine and kidney start absorbing huge quantities of calcium and sometimes also remove calcium from the bones.
 As the calcium proportion in our body is dropped, it results in increasing the production of parathyroid hormone by parathyroid glands.
 The production and discharge of this hormone will be standardized only when the calcium proportions in our blood are accurate.

 Symptoms of Hyperparathyroidism